 Following are the advantages associated with employee feedback

-When employees are used to giving or taking feedback regularly they won’t be any anxiety associated with the process.
-This means they will know how to handle a tense situation and take the feedback in the stride.
+Employees who are used to giving or taking feedback regularly won’t be any anxiety associated with the process.
+This means they will know how to handle a tense situation and take the feedback in stride.

-2. Professional development: The more an employee becomes comfortable asking/giving feedback the more they will take this up as their own initiative.
-This will lead to a more organized professional development.
+The more an employee becomes comfortable asking/giving feedback, the more they will take this up as their own initiative.
+This will lead to more organized professional development.

-3. Increased employee engagement: When an organization has a transparent culture, a well-designed feedback mechanism in place, immediate attention to any potential issues etc. there will definitely be an increase in the levels of employee engagement.
-Remember feedback is just not about employees or an organization improving, it is also about doing good work time and again.
+When an organization has a transparent culture, a well-designed feedback mechanism in place, immediate attention to any potential issues, etc., there will definitely be an increase in the levels of employee engagement.
+Remember, feedback is not just about employees or an organization improving.
+It is also about doing good work time and again.

 Learn more: FREE Job Satisfaction Survey Template

-2. Offer perks or rewards to your employees for completing the task or being proactive about responding to the survey.
-Make it more of a fun than a mundane one.
+- Offer perks or rewards to your employees for completing the task or being proactive about responding to the survey.
+Make it more fun than a mundane one.
 Your employees should feel confident about registering their feedback and not overwhelmed.

-3. Make sure that the employee feedback surveys that the management receives are anonymous.
+- Ensure that the employee feedback surveys the management receives are anonymous.
 In order to gain the maximum insight, you would want to tell them that their feedback is 100% confidential.

-4. These surveys are insignificant if the employees feel that they are not heard or the management doesn’t act upon the surveys.
-Once the employees register their feedback make sure that the matters that need attention are sorted at the earliest.
-Small adjustments or big changes alike can differentiate between a happy and an unhappy employee.
+- These surveys are insignificant if the employees feel they are not heard or the management doesn’t act upon them.
+Once the employees register their feedback, ensure that the matters that need attention are sorted as soon as possible.
+Small adjustments or big changes can differentiate between happy and unhappy employees.

 Learn more: Top 20 Employee Engagement Survey Questions